How to Hang your Artwork Like a Professional Designer

 There are some important measurements to know that will make the process easier:

-- The center of artwork should be hung at 60″ from the floor
+• The center of the artwork should be hung at 60″ from the floor

 The 2/3 rule is also called the golden ratio.
 This means that the artwork should consume 2/3 of the space below it.
-In order to determine the size of your artwork first measure the item below it.
-You’ll then divide that number by 3 and then multiple by 2.
+In order to determine the size of your artwork, first measure the item below it.
+You’ll then divide that number by 3 and then multiply by 2.
 This will give you the size of the artwork.

 60″ / 3 = 20″ x 2 = 40″ – The artwork should be a maximum of 40″ for a balanced space.